Five Ways to Deal With Rudeness in the Workplace

 Ask why.
 Perhaps the boss has had a bad day, but it's possible that he is really cross with you.
 If so, you need to find out why urgently.
 It may be best to ask him, if you aren't clear why.
 His behavior may be because he is under pressure, or because he is insecure about his ability or fearful of yours.

 You need to handle this carefully, as there is a power imbalance to consider.
-You don't want to damage your relationship with him, or put your job security at risk.
+You don't want to damage your relationship with her, or put your job security at risk.
 You can learn ways to approach your manager in our article, How to Tell Your Bosses They're Wrong.

 - Be positive.
 The temptation when someone is being rude is to respond in kind, but that is not advisable with your boss.
 Try to rise above it.
 Even if you think her behavior was unwarranted, let your performance speak for you.
 Show her how valuable you are to her and to the team.